nagaraju291990/sentimentAnalysis/Machine_Learning_Algorith.md

+# This document contains preprocessing of text, converting the text into features, traning those features with Machine Learning.

+## Pre-Processing
-## N-Gram Analysis before converting into features
+### N-Gram Analysis before converting into features
 Before giving the input into TF-IDF and machine learning, data is pre-processed.
 That is cleaned, converted into an N-Gram Model.
 Also stop words, punctuations,numbers are also removed.
 Text is converte to lower case.
 This is our cleaned data.
 Here we are using BiGram model.
 From the trained data, we extract bigrams and unigrams and map them with highest probabilistic(Frequency) category and save them as two seperate databases like unigram-frequency and bigram-frequency.
 Now the cleaned data would be matched against the unigram and bigram data.
 After processing the entire sentence/comment we would generate the following.